mehulagg/gitlab/doc/user/group/devops_adoption/index.md

 [risks when enabling features still in development](../../feature_flags.md#risks-when-enabling-features-still-in-development).
 Refer to this feature's version history for more details.

+Prerequisites:

+- A minimum of [Reporter access](../../permissions.md) to the group.

 To access Group DevOps Adoption, go to your group and select **Analytics > DevOps Adoption**.

 Group DevOps Adoption shows you how individual groups and sub-groups within your organization use the following features: